twolfson/json-content-demux/README.md

 At some point, the scope may increasee to encapsulate any markup language as well as multiple sets of delimited items.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](https://github.com/cowboy/grunt).
+Lint via `npm run lint` and test via `npm test`.

 ## License
 Copyright (c) 2012 Todd Wolfson